ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Documentation/Creating-or-updating-documentation.rst

 5 Building the site for the active branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To build the site for just this branch:
+To build the site for just the current active branch:

 #.
 Run the following command at the top level of the repository.
    The build process can take some time.